 It’s almost hard to believe that Europa Universalis IV is seven years old.
-The many expansions total well over $200 full price just for the major expansions.
-Whether you’re new to the game and you want to know what’s what, or you’re a vet looking to top up your collection and want to know what’s most worth the money, we’ve put together this handy guide to help you pick the best EU4 DLC.
+The grand strategy game‘s many add-ons total well over $200 as full price just for the major expansions.
+Whether you’re new to the game and you want to know what’s what, or you’re a vet looking to top up your collection and want to know what’s worth the money, we’ve put together this handy guide to help you pick the best EU4 DLC.

-Keep in mind that these are all non-sale prices, and most older Paradox expansions are discounted anywhere from 25% to 75% off during special sales, such as holidays or a new DLC is release.
+Keep in mind that the listed prices are non-sale prices, and most older Paradox expansions are discounted anywhere from 25% to 75% off during special events such as holidays or a new DLC is release.
 Typically the longer something has been out, the bigger the discount.
-This list is in chronological order, so you can probably get the stuff at the top for a couple bucks if you wait.
+This list is in chronological order, so you can probably get the stuff at the top for a couple bucks if you wait for the right moment.

 EU4 DLC List

 Here is a list of all of the Europa Universalis 4 DLC you can buy: